ravenac95/sudolikeaboss/README.rst

 I use Windows
 *************

-Sorry? *But seriously, I have no current plans to do this on Windows at this time.*
+Unfortunately, I have no current plans to do this on Windows.
+This is mostly because I wouldn't know where to start.
+At the moment this software is pretty dependent on somethings like iterm2 and 1password.
+As my expertise is in Linux/Unix environments and not in Windows, I'm not exactly sure what tools/workflow someone in that camp would use.
+If you'd like to help out in this arena, I would be more than happy to give it all a shot.

 What's that weird icon on the top-right of the iterm2 window?